PostHog/posthog.com/contents/handbook/growth/marketing/blog.md

   * The engineering team sometimes creates tutorials that we use to explain certain PostHog features.
 These can be turned into blog posts in their own right.
 Here’s [an example](https://www.youtube.com/watch?v=3_yH24Bh0HE).
 * **Get the transcript:** We use [Rev.com](https://rev.com) to pull the transcript from the video.
 Rev also lets you get a quick draft in just a few minutes, though we recommend waiting for the proper version, which can take anywhere from a few hours if ‘rushed’ - which costs extra - to a day or two.
 * **Write the blog post:** Using the transcript, we write up a concise blog post about the discussion or tutorial.
 This is where we add more context to the topic and include links to other content for further reading.
 The length of a blog post can vary wildly depending on how long the video is (which is a function of how thoughtful and in-depth the questions are), but a 60-minute interview usually yields a ~1,500-word blog post.
 This is also the part where we publish it to GitHub for feedback and request artwork from our design team.
-* **Design requests:** If the content requires a visual element, create a [design request](https://posthog.com/handbook/company/working-with-design) (at least 2 days in advance) to have a graphic produced.
+* **Artwork:** If the content requires a visual element, assign to the [Art project board] (at least 2 days in advance) to have a graphic produced.
 For example, if the content is a YouTube video, we'll make a thumbnail image.
 If it's a blog post, we'll create a post image that is featured at the top of the post.

 * **Extract the audio from the edited video:** This goes into the podcast.
 * **Post to social media:** After the blog post is complete, we pull snippets from it and schedule them for publishing across your platforms.
 Post a link to the article/video on our `#editorial` channel in the PostHog Users Slack group.
 This group should always the first to hear about new content.

 ## Publishing